Vuong02011996/llms/llama/error.md

 + https://github.com/meta-llama/llama3/issues/299
 + pip install transformers==4.43.1

+# Run on multi GPU
-# RuntimeError: Expected all tensors to be on the same device, but found at least two devices, cuda:2 and cuda:1!`
+## RuntimeError: Expected all tensors to be on the same device, but found at least two devices, cuda:2 and cuda:1!`